Will-Murphy/dp-address-project/README.md

 #  DP-Address-Project
 *This project was done for Decision Point Healthcare Solutions:* https://decisionpointhealth.com

-This project handles stream/batch of address data, either in coordinate or string form, and provides an interface to connect to third party services in order to process that data for validation, standardization and geocoding.
-It then produces processed output data which matches the form of the input.
+Command line tool for proccessing stream/batch address data for validation, standardization and two-way geocoding.
+Provides an internal interface for connecting too and implementing third party services to process address data and produce desired output data.

 ## Notes:
    **Third Party Services Used**